planetscale/docs/content/dbaas/sla.md

 ---
 title: 'Cloud Database Service Level Agreement'
-updatedOn: '2019-02-15'
+updatedOn: '2019-11-25'
 ---

-This PlanetScale DBaaS Service Level Agreement ("SLA") is a policy governing the use of the PlanetScale Database As a Service ("PlanetScale DBaaS") under the terms of the PlanetScale Cloud Database Agreement (the "PlanetScale Agreement") between PlanetScale Inc. and its affiliates ("PlanetScale", "us" or "we") and users of PlanetScale’ services ("you").
+This PlanetScale DBaaS Service Level Agreement ("SLA") is a policy governing the use of the PlanetScale Database As a Service ("PlanetScale DBaaS") under the terms of the PlanetScale Cloud Database Agreement (the "PlanetScale Agreement") between PlanetScale Inc. and its affiliates ("PlanetScale", "us" or "we") and users of PlanetScale’s services ("you").
 This SLA applies separately to each account using PlanetScale DBaaS.
 Unless otherwise provided herein, this SLA is subject to the terms of the PlanetScale Agreement and capitalized terms will have the meaning specified in the PlanetScale Agreement.
 We reserve the right to change the terms of this SLA in accordance with the PlanetScale Agreement.

 ## Service Commitment